stefanoborini/book-the-software-company/02-on-agile-development.md

 ### Absentee Product Owner

-There are issues to be solved, but nobody knows where they are.
-The product owner is not aware of being the product owner, and is unavailable for questions, being too busy.
-The team has to understand what needs to be done from the open story, but the request is unclear.
+This is a very common situation.
+The Product Owner is nowhere to be seen.
+It can happen that either the PO is unaware of being so, or is just too busy.
+Unfortunately the job of the Product Owner does not complete with the occasional end of sprint/beginning of sprint period.
+The Team needs to understand what needs to be done from the User Story.
+If the request is unclear, or some aspects require discussion during implementation, the Product Owner must be available.
+Failure to do so will end up delaying the Story, or implementing the Story incorrectly.

-### Scenario 3: Absentee team
+### Absentee Team

-The reverse of the above is when the team is unavailable to receive input from the product owner, normally because they are involved in other tasks, or the product owner keeps requesting a meeting between him and the team lead to "keep it short".
-The team lead now has to propagate the information from the product owner.
+In general, the Product Owner should not disrupt the Team during the Sprint unless directly summoned.
+The Product Owner is pulled by the Team, never pushed on the Team.
+However, a situation can occur when the Team requires the Product Owner, but when the Product Owner is available, the Team is not.
+This is due to a disruption of the Team by other forces, which is a poor practice in itself.
+The consequence of this is that Team and Product Owner never have the chance to interact directly, and if this can be brought to the extreme when someone from the Team, or even the Scrum Master, becomes a proxy for the Product Owner.

+A similar situation can occur not because the Team is actually absent, but because the Product Owner does not have time, and asks for a restricted one-to-one meeting with the proxy to "keep things short".
+The proxy now has to propagate the information from the Product Owner to the Team, and has become basically a secondary Product Owner, except has no idea apart from the extremely narrow set of information provided by the real Product Owner.

+## Team too large

+Another mistake I've seen in some cases is to have a Scrum Team that is too large.
+I've seen "Scrum Teams" of 20 people, way, way above the optimal of around 6 people.
+More people means poor integration and a higher chance of unproductive communication.
+Daily standups become longer, and what one part of the Team does is likely not relevant to the other part.
+These large teams reflect poor planning in dividing tasks, scope, and competences of the team.

+## Poor subdivision of competences

+This antipattern presents itself in two ways: poor allocation of people, and poor assignment of tasks.

+For the first case, poor allocation of people, a Team should have all the competences required to achieve the goal of the Sprint.
+If a team is given a task, but knows nothing about the technical details on how to achieve that task, they simply can't progress.
+The likely scenario will be that they have to interact with an expert outside the team, which may or may not be available.
+A proper way to conduct the team would be to include the external expert in the Team.
+Typical examples of this situation is when a Team of developers needs to develop an application frontend, but has no support from a UI designer or the backend expert.
+These two should be part of the team, either fully or partially.

+The second case is corollary to the first, but is related to how individual tasks are assigned during a Sprint.
+Some Scrum teams operate so that anybody can grab any available tasks and get to work.
+Reality is however different.
+Some parts of the code may be better known by one or two elements of the team, either because they already worked on it, or because they have a technical background or seniority that allows them to understand it better.
+The most effective way to deliver a result is for these people to take those tasks.
+If another member were to pick it, coding will require more time, reviews will require more back and forth, and overall the effectiveness of the team will be less than what it would have been if the task was taken by the right person.
+Nevertheless, one also has to consider load balancing and information sharing.
+Proper assignment of tasks is a collective decision of the team that cannot be performed at random or "when you are free take the next task".

-### Scenario 4: Team has no idea of the application
+### Team has no clue about the application

-Seen many times: the application has been developed by someone else, and has been dropped like a steaming pile of garbage on the team's table.
-The team, who knows nothing about the internals of the application, is now asked to plan the next sprint without knowing anything of the application, and to commit to fixing it for the end of the sprint.
+Another frequently seen antipattern is when the application has been developed by someone else (likely contractors, or another team), and has been dropped like a steaming pile of garbage on the Team's table.
+The Team, who knows nothing about the internals of the application, is now asked to plan the next sprint without knowing anything of the application, and to commit to fixing it for the end of the sprint.
+The results will be disastrous.
+Teams and team members are not interchangeable at will, and knowledge of the internals and the required consistency in a piece of software is important information that is never transported from one team to another easily.
+Some companies try to mitigate this issue with massive amounts of documentation, but while documentation is a fundamental tool, excessive use of it adds more burden to the process, and moves the problem from understanding the code to understanding the documentation against the code.

+At the end of the day, brain to brain data transfer is a fundamentally slow process, Agile acknowledges this, and highlights the fact that face to face, direct communication is the mechanism with the highest bandwidth and lowest latency.

-### Scenario 5: The Team Lead role
+### The imaginary "Team Lead" role

-This scenario is the result attempts to fit "traditional" job descriptions into a Scrum framework.
-Scrum makes no prescription of the Team composition, except for a statement generally expressed as "a team of motivated, self-organising individuals".
+This scenario is the result of Scrumwashing traditional job descriptions into a Scrum framework.
+Scrum makes no prescription about the Team composition, except for a statement generally expressed as "a team of motivated, self-organising individuals".
 Nevertheless, payroll, resumes and job openings need cool-sounding titles, and in some cases the Team Lead figure emerges.
-The Team Lead ends up being a catch all for tasks and a blame magnet for failures.
-It must organise the team operations like a Scrum Master, decide priorities and interact with the customers like a Product Owner, code like a Team member.
+The Team Lead ends up being a catch all for tasks and a blame magnet for failures, must organise the Team operations like a Scrum Master, decide priorities and interact with the customers like a Product Owner, code like a Team member.
 Oftentimes this figure is the result of an absentee Product Owner who intends his contribute to development as "This is what I need done.
 It's all top priority.
 It need it